STARRY-S/NeteasteMusicListToM3U8/README.md

 It will generate a `txt` file and a `m3u8` file, you can use `-f/--file` option to load `txt` file if you want to regenerate the`M3U8`file.

-After that, checkout the `m3u8` file generated and correct the `Unable to find` file directory.
+After that, checkout the `m3u8` file and correct the `Unable to find` file directory.

-The `ncm` file and "Unabel to find directory" file can't be play in Music player.
+The `ncm` file and `Unabel to find directory` file can't be play in Music player.

 Then, copy both `CloudMusic` directory and `M3U8` file into the root directory of your Walkman Music Player.